bugyeintim/alx-system_engineering-devops/README.md

-# alx-system_engineering-devops
-A project about shell.
+A project about shell basics in the ALX SE course.